Health Sciences Admissions

 We strongly encourage students applying to the Diagnostic Medical Sonography, Nursing, Radiologic Technology, Physical Therapist Assistant, and Polysomnography programs to prepare for the TEAS.
 The TEAS is not required for surgical technology.
 Plan to attend a TEAS information session to understand how TEAS is used in the application process, to connect with available resources, and to learn how to best prepare for the exam.

-In addition to the main MC admissions application, you must submit a completed Health Sciences Programs Selective Admissions Application (PDF, ) and all related materials by the deadline.
+In addition to the main MC admissions application, you must submit a completed Health Sciences Programs Selective Admissions Application and all related materials by the deadline.

 All students who submit an application will receive written notification advising them whether or not they have been admitted into their program of choice.
-Students who are selected for admissions into the Health Sciences programs will be notified by certified mail.
+Students who are selected for admissions into the Health Sciences programs will be notified by email.

-Students who applied for the programs that start during the summer (Diagnostic Medical Sonography, Radiologic Technology, Surgical Technology, and LPN to RN), March 1 deadline, should receive notification in the mail by mid-April.
-Students who applied for the programs that start in the fall (March 1 deadline), should receive notification in the mail by mid-May.
-Students who applied for the Nursing program (April 1 deadline) should receive notification in the mail by mid-June.
-Students who apply for spring admissions into the nursing program (August 1 deadline) should receive notification in the mail by mid-September.
+Students who applied for the programs that start during the summer (Diagnostic Medical Sonography, Radiologic Technology, Surgical Technology, and LPN to RN), March 1 deadline, should receive notification in the mail by the end of April.
+Students who applied for the programs that start in the fall (March 1 deadline), should receive notification in the mail by the end of May.
+Students who applied for the Nursing program (April 1 deadline) should receive notification in the mail by the end of June.
+Students who apply for spring admissions into the nursing program (August 1 deadline) should receive notification in the mail by the end of September.

 - For all programs except nursing, the application deadline for the fall semester is March 1.
 Radiologic technology, diagnostic medical sonography, and surgical technology students begin classes in May.

 - For nursing, the application deadline for the fall semester is April 1 and for the spring semester is August 1.
 Only those students who are ready to begin their professional/clinical courses should apply.